ClojureBridge/community-docs/docs/clojure/function-creation.md

 Also, see the function's document using `doc` function how `doc-string?` and other compoments will show up.

-- Advice to coaches

-    Please make sure *console* is opened if attendees are using LightTable.
-    On other repl, in some case, clojure.repl is not loaded.
-    For such case, don't forget `(use '[clojure.repl])`.
-    The `doc` function is available after that.

 {% highlight clojure %}
 user=> (doc +)